 Being Careless with the Power Cord

 If you don’t hold the power cord away from the vacuum during use, it may get cut and frayed by the motorized brush.
-Eventually, this is going to make your vacuum unsafe to use, with the exposure of electric wires.
+Eventually, this will make your vacuum unsafe to use with the exposure of electric wires.

 Not Tidying up First

-We know you want to get all of the household chores done and dusted.
+We know you want to get all household chores done and dusted.
 But skipping the tidying up stage may end up damaging your vacuum.